-Asus Zenfone 3 Laser Review Camera Selfies Gaming Uncovered – Asus Zenfone 3 Laser (ZC551KL) was launched in the market on 12th October 2016 and is priced at Rs.
+Asus Zenfone 3 Laser (ZC551KL) is available in the market from 12th October 2016 and costs Rs.
 18,999 ($275).
-The smartphone is part of the Zenfone 3 series and was unveiled along with the more expensive Asus Zenfone 3.
+The phone is part of the Zenfone 3 series and was unveiled along with the more expensive Asus Zenfone 3.

 While the Asus Zenfone 3 comes with a glass and metal design, the Asus Zenfone 3 Laser comes with a pure metal build.
 The front side of both the Asus Zenfone 3 as well as the Zenfone 3 laser looks the same.